-AGENCY CHARGE Attorney General's Office Short-term attorney services.
+AGENCY CHARGE Office of the Attorney General Short-term attorney services.
 One-time legal representation is typically funded directly in the agency's budget.
 Agencies can request and obtain additional representation funded outside of the CSM.
-Consolidated Technology Services State data center usage.
+Washington Technology Solutions State data center usage.
 While the cost of the debt service of the state data center and its general operations are funded through the CSM, the fees charged for server enclosure, power consumed, and related items at the state data center are not funded through the CSM.
 Department of Enterprise Services Motor pool .
 Agencies use the state's centralized fleet service instead of owning their own vehicles.
 Agencies can decide how much of this service to use; therefore, it is not funded through central services.
-Department of Enterprise Services Consolidated mail services.
+Consolidated mail services.
 Agencies use the state's centralized mail services to deliver mail instead of doing it themselves.
 Agencies can decide how much of this service to use; therefore, it is not funded through central services.
 Office of Financial Management Personnel services charge.
 This charge funds many statewide human resources services such as classification, compensation, workforce data, civil service rules, recruitment, and other policy functions.
 Agencies with classified positions must pay this charge.
-Office of Financial Management Labor relations fees.
-Fees charged by the labor relations unit are for labor relations services , such as biennial contract negotiations and bargaining on grievances and other union issues.
+Labor relations fees.
+Fees charged by the labor relations unit are for labor relations services, such as biennial contract negotiations and bargaining on grievances and other union issues.